N-Uladzislau/N-Uladzislau/README.md

 Additional information about me
 </summary>

-* Software QA Engineer with 7 years of experience in Quality Assurance, I have expertise in both Automation and Manual Testing of various applications (Web, Cloud, Client/Server, Desktop, Mobile).
-I am adept in Agile/SCRUM and familiar with SDLC, testing processes, and automation techniques (Front-End, API, Back-End, Performance, Regression).
-I have also worked extensively with Appium for automation testing of iOS and Android apps, as well as Xcode and Android Studio for mobile testing.
-With strong attention to detail, able to work independently or in a team environment
+* Software QA Engineer with 7 years of expertise in Quality Assurance, specializing in Automation and Manual Testing.
+Proficient in Agile/SCRUM methodologies, SDLC, and automation techniques.
+Accomplished in reducing manual testing efforts by 60% and accelerating release cycles.
+Implemented cross-browser testing suite, resulting in improved software quality and customer satisfaction.
+Experienced in Jenkins for seamless software delivery.
+Strong attention to detail and a collaborative team player.

 * Education: QA Automation Engineer Course at Silicon Valley CA.
 * In my free time, I play Ice Hockey 🏒 and Soccer as well ⚽.